Back to search results

 Admitted students who indicate their major as agricultural systems management on their application directly enroll in the College of Food, Agricultural and Environmental Sciences.
 ASM students receive their academic advising from an ASM faculty member and the academic program coordinator for the Department of Food, Agricultural and Biological Engineering.

-A minimum of 121 semester credit hours must be earned to receive a Bachelor of Science in Agriculture with an agricultural systems management major from the College of Food, Agricultural and Environmental Sciences.
+Students must earn a minimum of 121 semester credit hours to receive a Bachelor of Science in Agriculture with an Agricultural Systems Management major from the College of Food, Agricultural and Environmental Sciences.

 • environmental hydrology